Grizzly Tales for Gruesome Kids (book): Goblin Mountain

 Whenever Joseph Alexander finishes reading a book, he tears out its pages and throws them out of a nearby window, irritating his parents.
 One evening, his parents are shocked and furious to discover that he had destroyed every book in the house and ground him in the attic.
 Joseph does not understand the issue: every time he throws the loose pages out of the window, he assumes that they will plant themselves in the ground and grow into new books.
 The attic is dark, draughty and messy; outside, a barn owl keeps screeching.
 Joseph stays awake, thinking about a plan to escape.
 He rushes to a trunk and opens it, discovering the large, black book that weighs the trunk down.
-Joseph takes the book and looked through it: the front cover has an eagle sitting on a mountain and inside is full of illustrations of shapeshifting and devil-worshipping goblins and symbols; Joseph assumes it is a book of spells.
+Joseph takes the book and looks through it: the front cover has an eagle sitting on a mountain and inside is full of illustrations of shapeshifting and devil-worshipping goblins and symbols; Joseph assumes it is a book of spells.

 After reading, Joseph pushes the trunk to the window for leverage.
 He throws the ripped pages of the "spellbook" out of the window into the night sky.
 The pages float towards the mountain adjacent to Joseph's house and explode into flames on impact, turning into fleeing crows.
-The front cover in Joseph's hands grow hot and the eagle's eyes glowed red, so Joseph throw it out of the window as well, hitting the tree and setting it on fire.
+The front cover in Joseph's hands grow hot and the eagle's eyes glow red, so Joseph throws it out of the window as well, hitting the tree and setting it on fire.
 Joseph's mother bursts into the attic just as Joseph is kidnapped by a giant eagle; she is blown over by a gust of wind before she knew what was happening.
 The eagle flies Joseph around the mountain and drops him on a tree where he hears a voice loudly whisper "Beware!"
 He realises that he was now on a ledge next to a giant, smelly cave.
 A goblin appears and slams a metal leash around his neck, and drags him inside towards a courtroom.
 Jeering goblins in seats and crows in the ceiling watch on as Joseph is pulled in front of a goblin judge.
 He is charged with destroying the secret, ancient book The Great Book of Tharg (implied to be a book thought to have been missing for years).
 Joseph continues to demand a trial as the goblins in the audience throw out execution suggestions.
 The judge explains there is no need for a trial because Joseph had torn too many books up to be innocent and orders him to be planted.
 Years from now, he would grow into a tree and be cut down to make paper.